 The battle for the Danish Championship: FCK vs. FCM …. also for the coming years

 Next week, the Danish Super League in football resumes after almost 3 months of break due to corunavirus.
-Unfortunately without spectators at the stadium – but better late than never and better with second best solution than no solution.
-However, the best thing about playing the remaining two rounds of the basic tournement, the medal playoff and relegation tournement, is that league clubs now have the opportunity to receive the remaining 2/3 of the annual TV revenue – an amount of more than DKK 275 million, which is the existential revenue base for virtually all the super league clubs.
-The remaining matches will also answer three important questions: Who wins the Danish Championship, who qualifies for the medal playoffs and who will be the three relegators?
+Unfortunately without spectators at the stadiums – but better late than never and better with second best solution than no solution.
+However, the best thing about playing the remaining two rounds of the basic tournement, the “Top-6-play” and relegation tournement, is that league clubs now have the opportunity to receive the remaining 2/3 of the annual TV-revenue – an amount of more than DKK 275 million, which is the existential revenue base for virtually all the super league clubs.
+The remaining matches will also answer three important questions: Who wins the Danish Championship, who qualifies for the “Top-6-play” and who will be the three relegators?

 Analyzes from both international and Danish football over the past decades have shown that there is a clear correlation between players’ wages and sporting results.
-The Danish Institute for Sport Studies has shown that staffing costs of super league clubs can explain more than 4/5 of sporting results since the turn of the millennium.
+The Danish Institute for Sport Studies (IDAN) has shown that staffing costs of Super League clubs can explain more than 4/5 of sporting results since the turn of the Millennium.
 In conclusion, the clubs that, over time, can maintain the highest salary budget for players, coaches, healthcare staff and administration, just wins the most.
-However, it is far from all super league clubs that have been equally skilled and effective in managing their financial resources.
+However, it is far from all Super League clubs that have been equally skilled and effective in managing their financial resources.
 Some clubs, such as FC Nordsjælland, FC Midtjylland and Hobro IK, have been sporting significantly performing, while other clubs such as Brøndby IF, OB, AGF and AaB have underperformed over the past five seasons.

 Other traditional clubs in Danish football such as AGF, OB and AaB have also had very poor results in recent years.
-The football pride of Funen – OB – already has two remaining matches in the basic game with no chance of qualifying for the match for medals.
-Despite one of the league’s highest budgets, OB has only managed to qualify once among the top 6 teams in the past five seasons.
+The football pride of Funen – OB – already has two remaining matches in the basic game with no chance of qualifying for “the Top-6-play”.
+Despite one of the league’s highest budgets, OB has only managed to qualify once among the Top-6 teams in the past five seasons.
 In terms of sporting results, only AGF performed poorly during the same period.
 However, “The Whites from Fredensvang” surprisingly everything and everyone with an impressive half season in the fall of 2019, when the team finished in a 3rd place.
 AGF’s start in spring 2020 was – with a draw against Hobro at home and defeat to Silkeborg – anything but flashy.
-Just a draw in the postponed match against Randers FC, however, will secure AGF a place in the top-6, which has not happened in the past 8 seasons.
-“A swallow does not make a summer, however,” so in my opinion, the AGF should qualify for the medal playoffs at least 3 out of 4 seasons going forward from the club’s financial resources.
-The same expectation should be given to North Jutland’s football pride – AaB – which, after Danish championships in 2008 and 2012, has had a very difficult time achieving results stability.
-The club has been without medals for the past five seasons and the battle for the last place in the medal game may well accrue to Randers FC – at the expense of AaB.
+Just a draw in the postponed match against Randers FC, however, will secure AGF a place in “the Top-6”, which has not happened in the past 8 seasons.
+“A swallow does not make a summer, however,” so in my opinion, the AGF should qualify for “the Top-6-play” at least 3 out of 4 seasons going forward from the club’s financial resources.
+The same expectation should be given to North Jutland’s football pride – AaB – which, after Danish Championships in 2008 and 2012, has had a very difficult time achieving results stability.
+The club has been without medals for the past five seasons and the battle for the last place in the Top-6-play” may well accrue to Randers FC – at the expense of AaB.
 Randers FC, which is actually one of the clubs that, based on a relatively modest economy, has shown great sporting stability as a super league club over a number of years.

 Based on the economic development, in both Danish and international football, everything indicates that very few league clubs in the coming seasons will become richer and richer, while the “poor” clubs will get more and more difficult – in result over a whole season – to surprise and challenge the most money-laden competitors.
 That is why I believe that the battle for Danish Championship in football in the coming years alone will be a matter between FC Copenhagen and FC Midtjylland.
 Then the rest of the super league clubs have to fight for the bronze medals or…. relegation.